tonyvx/007x/hr_efficiency/HR_Analysis.md

 ## Problem
 ###Factors important to retain performing employees
-Why are our best and most experienced employees leaving prematurely?
-Can we predict which valuable employees will leave next?
+* Why are our best and most experienced employees leaving prematurely?
+We will analysing the data available in hand to identify avenues to improving hr efficiency.
+* Can we predict which valuable employees will leave next?
+We will be building a predictive model to determine how long employee would stay and their probability in leaving.

 ## Data Source
 https://www.kaggle.com/ludobenistant/hr-analytics